tjones8529/tjones8529.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
-excerpt: "Dr. David Florian is an engineer with a passion for teaching and the open-source community.
-His area of expertise is 3D printing, with an emphasis on large format pellet extrusion and selective laser sintering."
+excerpt: "Tyler Jones is a chemical engineering student fascinated by the developments in modern energy capture and storage.
+His interests lie in these opportunities of revolutionizing our current technologies and ideas with an eye towards a climate-neutral future."
 feature_row:
   - image_path: assets/img/CNC-Mill-Thumbnail.jpg
     alt: "CNC Mill"